skatejs/skatejs/README.md

 Installing
 ----------

-You can install Skate using Bower or by downloading the source from the repository.
+You can download the source yourself and put it wherever you want.
+Additionally you can use Bower:

     bower install skatejs

+Or NPM:

+    npm install skatejs

+Include either `dist/skate.js` or `dist/skate.min.js`.

 ### AMD

 Skate supports AMD if detected and is registered as an anonymous module.

+### CommonJS

+Skate also exports itself as a CommonJS module if detected.

 ### Global